aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pictures/get-picture-from-a-worksheet/_index.md

 type: docs
 url: /pictures/get-all/
 aliases: [/get-picture-from-a-worksheet/]
-keywords: "Aspose.Cells Cloud, Excel worksheet, retrieve all pictures, REST API, SDKs"
+keywords: "Aspose.Cells Cloud, Excel worksheet, pictures API, get all pictures, REST API, SDK"
 description: "Retrieve all picture objects from an Excel worksheet via Aspose.Cells Cloud REST API."
 ArticleTitle: "Get all pictures in an Excel worksheet - Aspose.Cells Cloud API"
 weight: 10
 ---

 This REST API retrieves all picture information from an Excel worksheet.

+**Prerequisites**
+Before calling this endpoint, ensure you have:

+- A valid Aspose Cloud JWT access token.
+- The target Excel file uploaded to the selected storage.
+- The correct storage name (if using a custom storage).
+- The worksheet name that contains the pictures.

 ## REST API